-Through this subject, students will learn the foundations of the engineering design cycle and begin to develop their skills in using this cycle for a project.
-This includes assessing problems, identifying the context, researching and selecting designs, planning the building process, developing risk assessments, and trialing and evaluating their solutions.
-These skills are demonstrated pradctically in the physical building of projects, as well as through a written report documenting the thinking process.
+Throughout this unit, students will learn to think about how to apply the engineering design cycle to designing their project.
+This includes assessing the problem, identifying the context, researching and selecting designs, planning the building process, developing risk assessments, and lastly, testing and evaluating their solutions.
+These skills are demonstrated practically in the physical construction of their projects, as well as through a written report documenting the thinking process.